ealtili/Blog/.stackedit-trash/IdentityFederation.md.md

 and resources which you provision inside of that account.

 The email address that you provide when creating an AWS account is used to create a special type of identity within the AWS account known as the account root user.
 Every AWS account has an account root user.

-So the root user of that AWS account.

-In this example, if you create a production AWS account

-then the account root user of that account

-can only log in

-to that one production AWS account.

-If you make another AWS account,

-let's say a developer account

-then that account will have its own

-unique account root user

-with its own unique email address.

-So those account root users are different.

-The production account root user

-can only access the production account

-and the developer account root user

-can only access the developer account.

-Now, initially the account root user

-is the only identity,

-the only user created

-with an AWS account.

-So initially, you have the blank account,

-the container

-and inside that

-is the account root user of that account.

-Now, the account root
-user has full control

-over that one specific AWS account

-and any resources which
-are created inside it.
+Account root user has full control over that one specific AWS account and any resources which are created inside it.
+Account root user can't be restricted and will always have full access to everything

-Now, the account root
-user can't be restricted.

-It will always have full
-access to everything

 within that one AWS account,